Fatigue Management for Frontline Staff

 An Electronic Work Diary (EWD) is an electronic device or system approved by the NHVR to monitor and record the work and rest times and can be used by drivers as an alternative to making records in a written work diary.

-We would like to hear from you!
-Whether you have questions about our course offerings, need assistance with booking, or simply want to share your feedback our team is here to help.
+We’d love to hear from you!
+Whether you have questions about our courses, need help with booking, or would like to share your feedback, our team is here to assist you.

-Book a course today or contact our team to discuss your needs:
+Sign up for a course today or get in touch with our team to discuss your requirements: